 Handmade Terracotta Flooring

 The art of making fired clay terracotta tiles by hand is one that is indigenous to several particular regions, including Mexico and parts of Europe.
-This process is an imprecise method, that produces pieces that have unique, hand-touched personality which matches great with the clay cast beauty of the tiles themselves.
+This process is an imprecise method, that produces pieces that have a unique, hand-touched personality which matches great with the clay cast beauty of the tiles themselves.

 The drawback to handmade terracotta tile flooring is that it can be quite expensive, as the process of doing the work by hand takes far longer than when a machine mass produces them.
 The results can also be a little erratic, and dimensional qualities may make it difficult to get them to sit straight in a mortar bed.